fatalfeel/Recurrent_Model_Visual_Attention/readme.md

 # Reccurrent Attention Model

 ## Introduction
-This repo is an implementation of Reccurrent Attention Model (RAM) from [Recurrent Models of Visual Attention](http://papers.nips.cc/paper/5542-recurrent-models-of-visual-attention.pdf). <!-- Here is a Chinese blog []() with a short introduction about the attention mechanism and the RAM. -->
+This repo is an implementation of Reccurrent Attention Model (RAM) from [Recurrent Models of Visual Attention](http://papers.nips.cc/paper/5542-recurrent-models-of-visual-attention.pdf).
+It with a lot of comments and set image show let you easier to understand.

 ## Requirements